vchan2/vchan2.github.io/2023APCalculusBC.md

   * Find the volume of a solid using cross-sections
   * Find the volume of a solid of revolution using the disc/washer method
   * Find the arc length of a curve.
--->

-Unit 7 test is scheduled for <b>Wednesday, October 25</b> in-class (for two students) and <b>Wednesday, November 1</b> in-class (everyone else).
-You should be proficient in all material contained in Unit 7.
-More precisely, you should be able to:
-  * Model and verify solutions to a differential equation
-  * Sketch slope fields
-  * Reason with slope fields
-  * Find solutions to separable DEs, both in general and for initial value problems
-  * Solve and reason about exponential models with DEs
-  * Solve and reason about logistic models with DEs
-  * Approximate solutions to DEs using Euler's Method
+Exam weighting: 7.5

-NOTE: any material from Units 1 to 6 is also fair game and may be useful/necessary.
+NOTE: any material from Units 1 to 7 is also fair game and may be useful/necessary.

 <!--
 Unit 9 test is scheduled for <b>Monday, February 13</b> in-class (calculator) and <b>Wednesday, February 15</b> in-class (non-calculator).
 You should be proficient in all material contained in Unit 9.
 More precisely, you should be able to: